axiom-data-science/xpublish-host/README.md

 #### `DatasetsConfigPlugin`

-This plugin will dynamically load any configured datasets instead of requiring them to be loaded when `xpublish` is started.
-Combined with the top level `datasets_config` object, it allows mixing together static datasets that do not change and dynamic datasets that you may want to reload periodically.
+This plugin is designed to programatically load datasets based on a configuration.
+It supports dynamically loading datasets on request rather than requiring them to be loaded when `xpublish` is started.
+It allows mixing together static datasets that do not change and dynamic datasets that you may want to reload periodically.

-The `DatasetsConfigPlugin` plugin takes in the same config object that the top level `datasets_config` object takes in, a `DatasetConfig`.
-The `invalidate_after` argument is respected when loading a dataset through the plugin and is ignored if it is loaded through the root level `datasets_config`.
+The `DatasetsConfigPlugin` plugin takes in a `datasets_config` object which is `dict[str, DatasetConfig]`.

-Here is an example of how to configure an `xpublish` instance that will serve a `static` dataset that is loaded one on server start and a `dynamic` dataset that is reloaded every 10 seconds.
-It isn't reloaded on a schedule, it is reloaded on-request if the dataset is accessed after `invalidate_after` seconds has elapsed.
+Here is an example of how to configure an `xpublish` instance that will serve a `static` dataset that is loaded once on server start and a `dynamic` dataset that is not reloaded on server start.
+It is loaded for the first time on first request and then reloaded every 10 seconds.
+It isn't reloaded on a schedule, it is reloaded on-request if the dataset has not been accessed after `invalidate_after` seconds has elapsed.

 ```yaml
 publish_port: 9000